bkeevil/arduino-mqtt/README.md

 }
 ```

 It also needs to call `mqtt.interval()` once every second or so.
-This method keeps track of packet queues and retransmits any packets that timeout.
+This method keeps track of packet queues and retransmits any packets that timeout:

 ```
 void loop() {